peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 At the same time, applying an automated delegation update "MUST NOT break the current delegation" ([@!RFC7344], Section 4.1), i.e., it must not hamper availability or validatability of the Child's resolution.
+As part of a more holistic treatment of the problem space, [@?I-D.ietf-dnsop-ds-automation] provides more specific guidance on such safety checks.

 This document therefore specifies that parent-side entities need to ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets